antonovmike/blog_flask/README.md

 ```bash
 flask --app flaskr run --debug
 ```
 On first run, this command will create a database file `flaskr.sqlite` and start the server.
-You can reset DB if something went wrong:
+Or you can use special command to init DB:
 ```bash
 flask --app flaskr init-db
 ```